Independence: KEDCO urges Nigerians to support power sector reform

 “The population of Kano is expanding and we need more substations, presently we have six functional substations.

-Kamar added that the Federal Government is working on Kaduna-Kano Transmission Line to augment the existing Kaduna-Kano-Katsina-Jigawa and parts of Bauchi and Yobe States as well as Niger Republic.
+Kamar said that the Federal Government was working on Kaduna-Kano Transmission Line to augment the existing Kaduna-Kano-Katsina-Jigawa and parts of Bauchi and Yobe States as well as Niger Republic.

-According to him, two power substation projects are executed at Kumbotso and Nasarawa Lo alGovernment Areas of Kano State.
+According to him, two power substation projects are executed at Kumbotso and Nasarawa local government areas of Kano State.

 Kamar reiterated the readiness of the company to ensure completion of the projects within the stipulated time.